 - a.
 The student submits a request for retrospective enrolment in writing to the Director, Student Administration Services, explaining fully the circumstances that led to their failure to properly enrol and outlining the significant disadvantage they would suffer if not enrolled retrospectively. - b.
 Unit enrolment claims older than 12 months will not normally be considered. - c.
-The student's request for retrospective enrolment is accompanied by written authorisation from the relevant Deputy Head of School or College Director.
-Where the Deputy Head of School or College Director responsible for the student's admitted course and the Deputy Head of School or College Director responsible for the proposed retrospective unit enrolment are different, the student must obtain written authorisation from both.
+The student's request for retrospective enrolment is accompanied by written authorisation from the relevant Course Coordinator.